priyankadonta/My_Knowledge_Base/README.md

 This folder consist of all the information that I have learnt to gain expertise in Machine Learning

 ## Python Basics
-1.Variables and Data Types
+1. Variables and Data Types

-2.Basic Python Syntax
+2. Basic Python Syntax

-3.Conditional Statements
+3. Conditional Statements

-4.Python Functions
+4. Python Functions

-5.Sequences
+5. Sequences

-6.Iterations
+6. Iterations

 ## Regression Analysis
 1. Handling categorical variables with dummy values